ChrisWhealy/wasm_simd/docs/swizzle.md

 ## But Why Would I need This?

-There are lots of situations in which you might need to rearranging the byte order of some block of data, but a good example is where you need to reverse the [endianness](https://en.wikipedia.org/wiki/Endianness) of some data.
+There are lots of situations in which you might need to rearrange the byte order of some block of data, but a good example is swapping the [endianness](https://en.wikipedia.org/wiki/Endianness) of some data.

+## Swapping Endianness

 You may well encounter a situation in which the host environment has written some data to shared memory (E.G. the contents of a file), then the WebAssembly program needs to process that data.